DanOlner/PhD-thesis-n-code/README.md

-Files and folders in the mode code zip:
+Files and folders in the model code zip:

 "CoreModel" folder: contains runnable jar for the core model version in section 2.5.
 Instructions on "readme.txt" file in the folder